siqbal21/Table-Tennis-Scoreboard/README.md

 # 🏓 Electronic Table Tennis Scoreboard

-I wanted to address the constant problem of inconsistent table tennis scoring methods, often leading to arguments, score loss, or even just cheating.
+I wanted to address the constant problem I had with inconsistent table tennis scoring methods, often leading to arguments, score loss, or even just cheating.
 With this project I was able to combine my interest in electronics, programming, and design to create a reliable solution for fair table tennis scorekeeping.

 ---